kevin-adams0/web-sprint-challenge-advanced-css-and-intro-js/README.md

 3. How would you explain the concept of a variable to someone new to programming? a container that stores data
-4. What is the purpose of using functions in code? its purpose is reusability
+4. What is the purpose of using functions in code? its purpose is reusability, enables programmers to break down or decompose a problem into smaller chunks
-5. How do you access a key inside of an object inside of an array? you can use dot notation or bracket notation
+5. How do you access a key inside of an object inside of an array? object.keys()

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.